Edgeworth David: Australia and the Pacific

-He then organised a third expedition in 1898 which, under the leadership of Alfred Edmund Finckh, was successful in carrying the bore to 1114 ft.
-The results provided support for Charles Darwin's theory of subsidence, and the expeditions made David's name as a geologist.
-Cara accompanied him on the second expedition and published a well-received account called Funafuti, or Three Months on a Coral Island.

-David's reputation was growing in Europe, and in 1899 he was awarded the Bigsby Medal by the Geological Society of London, and in 1900 he was elected Fellow of the Royal Society.

 From 1900 to 1907 he conducted field studies of glaciation in the Kosciusko plateau and Precambrian glaciation in South Australia.

 Douglas Mawson was enrolled for Bachelor of Engineering degree in mining and metallurgy from 1899 until his graduation in 1902, and Edgeworth served not only as an influential mentor to Mawson, but as his referee for his appointment as a junior demonstrator in chemistry during this time.
 In 1904, Mawson and T. H. Laby were the first to identify radium-bearing ore in Australia, and David made the formal presentation of the paper to the Royal Society of New South Wales on 5 October 1904 on the men's behalf.
 In 1906 Mawson identified and first described the mineral davidite (named after David), which contains titanium and uranium, at Radium Hill, South Australia.

-In 1904, David was elected president of the Australasian Association for the Advancement of Science which met in Dunedin, and in 1910 re-elected to presidency of the Royal Society of New South Wales.
-He attended the International Geological Congress held in Mexico in 1906; on his way back to Australia visiting the Grand Canyon of the Colorado, and studying the effect of the San Francisco earthquake.